vishalbakshi/fastbook-benchmark/README.md

 #### Answer Component MRR@k

-The rank of the n-th passage, in the top-k passages, by which one or `context`s of all `answer_component`s are retreived.
+The rank of the n-th passage, in the top-k passages, by which one or more `context`s of all `answer_component`s are retreived.
+For example, if k=10 and a question has 4 `answer_component`s, and the corresponding `context`s are retrieved by the 9th-retrieved passage, the Answer Component MRR@10 is 1/9.
+If k=10 and only 3 of the `answer_component`s' `context`s are retrieved, Answer Component MRR@10 is 0.

 ```python
 import ftfy